-Since $\xi$ is supported on $\sD$, diagram \ref{sottodiagramma} gives the correspondence of local sections over $\Delta$ and so, up to shrinking $\Delta$, the section $v$.
+Since $\xi$ is supported on $\sD$, Diagram \ref{sottodiagramma} gives the correspondence of local sections over $\Delta$ and so, up to shrinking $\Delta$, the section $v$.

-Finally note that $\sE^\vee\hookrightarrow T_X(\sD)$, hence $v\in \Gamma(\Delta,f_*\sE^\vee)$ can be seen as a vector field in $f^{-1}(\Delta)$ with poles on $\sD$. \end{proof} \begin{rmk} By Remark \ref{generalita}, the assumption on $\xi$ can be replaced with the assumption that $\xi_b$ is supported on $D_b$ for general $b\in \Delta$. \end{rmk} \begin{rmk} On an open subset where $f$ is a submersion, we can take local coordinates $t,x_1,\dots,x_n$, so that $f$ is given by the projection on the first coordinate.
-We can also assume that $\sD$ has local equation $\mathfrak{d}=0$.
-Then $v$ is given locally by where $a_i$ are local holomorphic functions.
-The poles on $\sD$ are only on the vertical part of the vector field. \end{rmk}
+Finally note that $\sE^\vee\hookrightarrow T_X(\sD)$, hence $v\in \Gamma(\Delta,f_*\sE^\vee)$ can be seen as a vector field in $f^{-1}(\Delta)$ with poles on $\sD$. \end{proof} \begin{rmk} By Remark \ref{generalita}, the assumption on $\xi$ in Proposition \ref{vettorepoli} can be replaced with the assumption that $\xi_b$ is supported on $D_b$ for general $b\in \Delta$. \end{rmk} \begin{rmk} On an open subset where $f$ is a submersion, we take local coordinates $t,x_1,\dots,x_n$, so that $f$ is given by the projection on the first coordinate.
+We also assume that $\sD$ has local equation $\mathfrak{d}=0$.
+Then the vector field $v$ given by Proposition \ref{vettorepoli} has local expression where $a_i$ are local holomorphic functions.
+The poles on $\sD$ occur only on the vertical part of the vector field. \end{rmk}